Naturally Daily

 Modern medical science supports many of these benefits and uses of bladderwrack tea.

-If you still haven’t tried this herb yet, its high time to include it in your natural medicine cabinet!
+If you still haven’t tried this herb yet, it’s high time to include it in your natural medicine cabinet!

 If you are a tea lover, including this new bladderwrack tea is a bonus for you!